- Cod Liver Oil May Help Gut Inflammation

 Betain HCI- A form of hydrochloride acid that is derived from beets.
 Is commonly used as a digestive enzyme because it can help your body absorb nutrients.

-Hesperidin- Can help reduce inflammation.
+Hesperidin- Can help reduce tissue damage.

 Huperzine A Extract- Is synergistic with other ingredients in Ablene.